 Almost all international flights land at Incheon International Airport.
 There are several ways to get to downtown Seoul from Incheon.

 BY AIRPORT EXPRESS (AREX): This is the fastest way to get to the city from the airport.
 It runs like clockwork and will get you into Seoul Station in exactly 43 minutes.
 The trains are comfortable with free wifi onboard.
-A one-way ticket typically costs KRW 14,800 for adults, but a special discount is still in effect lowering the price to KRW 8,000 for adults and KRW 6,900 for children.
-You can save even more on the adult fare if you purchase AREX tickets in advance through Klook (just KRW 6,400).
+A one-way ticket costs KRW 9,000 for adults, but you can save on the fare if you purchase AREX tickets in advance through Klook (just KRW 6,500).
 Follow this link for an AREX timetable.

 BY ALL-STOP TRAIN: This is the second fastest way to get into Seoul from Incheon.
 It will get you to Seoul Station in about 58 minutes and costs just KRW 4,150 each way (with a T-money Card).
 Trains run from 5:23AM till 11:40PM.